 This method identifies the vortex through a global quantity, Γ_1 , from an equivalent solid-body rotation.
-This function allows to determine the location of the vortex center.
-Equation 2 shows the scalar, Γ_1 , defined in a discrete space.
+This function allows the determination of the location of the vortex center.
+Equation (2) shows the scalar, Γ_1 , defined in a discrete space.

 Figure 1 shows a graphic representation of the parameters for the calculation of Γ_1 .
-Over a two-dimensional frame, Γ_1 represents the topology of the surrounding flow to the point P. In this way, Γ_1 is the average contribution of the angles between the velocity $\overrightarrow{U_M}$ and the radius vector.
-Therefore, at the vortex center, the value of Γ_1 tends to be close to the unity because the velocity contribution is perpendicular to the radius vector.
+Over a two-dimensional frame, Γ_1 represents the topology of the surrounding flow to the point P. In this way, Γ_1 is the average contribution of the angles between the velocity U_M and the radius vector.
+Therefore, at the vortex center, the value of Γ_1 tends to be close to unity because the velocity contribution is perpendicular to the radius vector.